acmdas/das_fieldstones/morefieldstones2017.md

 "Some thoughts from a guy who spent a career in the racket:

 "Ask journalists when they were last in a truck stop on an Interstate, last in Boone, North Carolina or Barstow, California or any of thousands of such towns across the country.
 Ask whether they were in the military, whether they have ever talked to a cop or an ambulance crewman or a fireman.
 Ask whether they have a Mexican friend, when they last ate in a restaurant where a majority of the customers were black.
 Whether they know an enlisted man, or anyone in the armed services.
 Whether they have hitchhiked overnight, baited a hook, hunted, or fired a rifle.
 Whether they have ever worked washing dishes, harvesting crops, driving a delivery truck.
 Whether they have a blue-collar friend.
 Know what the Texas Two-Step is, have been in a biker bar.

-"Now do you see why Trump surprised them?"&mdash;<a href="https://fredoneverything.org/notes-of-a-reformed-news-weasel-understanding-the-vacuity/" target="_blank">Fred Reed</a>
+"Now do you see why Trump surprised them?"&mdash;[Fred Reed](https://fredoneverything.org/notes-of-a-reformed-news-weasel-understanding-the-vacuity/)

 ## More Reed on today&#039;s reporters
 Fri, 26 May 2017

 "Journalists are not stupid, running to well above average in intelligence.
 You could form a large chapter of Mensa by raiding newsrooms in Washington.
 However, with a fair few exceptions, they are not intellectuals, not contemplative, not studious.
 They are high-pressure fact-accountants, competitive, comfortable under tight deadlines, aggressive, combative, quick but shallow.
-This can be a serviceable substituent for stupid."&mdash;<a href="https://fredoneverything.org/notes-of-a-reformed-news-weasel-understanding-the-vacuity/" target="_blank">Fred Reed</a>
+This can be a serviceable substituent for stupid."&mdash;[Fred Reed](https://fredoneverything.org/notes-of-a-reformed-news-weasel-understanding-the-vacuity/)

 ## Truth, essentially
 Sat, 27 May 2017